-Rock Springs Conservation Area Trails
+Rock Springs Conservation Area Map

 The Bike Trail is a paved, ADA accessible trail linking Rock Springs Conservation Area to Fairview Park.
 The Bike Trail is 3.75 miles from start to finish (Rock Springs to Fairview Park/Fairview Ave.).